MeteorCommunity/discussions/README.md

 Contributions, members, ideas and opinions are welcome here!!

-Lets coordinate efforts creating new packages, pull requests, patterns or guidlines for Meteor.
+Let us coordinate efforts creating new packages, pull requests, patterns or guidlines for Meteor.

 -